dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 }
 ```

-*Important to take a look into the third example, in that case works because is not a collection.
+*Important to have a look at `anime, setAnime` line, in that case it works because it is not a collection, is a single element.

-The principal difference with this additional solutions is that we're not 100% honest with the compiler, we're saying that at first we have something with the shape the compiler spects because we know that eventually a correct value will be provided and that comes with a risk.
+The main difference with these additional solutions is that you are not 100% honest with the compiler, saying that at the beginning in that state there is something with the form that the compiler speculates because you know that eventually a correct value will be provided and that comes with a risk.

 ```ts